Formatting Text

 Actually, browsers support not only horizontal but also vertical writing systems, like some traditional East Asian writing styles.
 A particular challenge is Mongolian script, which is written in lines running top to bottom, left to right.
 Many Mongolian government websites use the script.

-Font caching
+Font Caching

 Now that you’ve implemented styled text, you’ve probably noticed—unless you’re on macOSWhile we can’t confirm this in the documentation, it seems that the macOS “Core Text” APIs cache fonts more aggressively than Linux and Windows.
-The optimization described in this section won’t hurt any on macOS, but also won’t improve speed as much as on Windows and Linux.—that on a large web page like this chapter our browser has slowed significantly from the last chapter.
+The optimization described in this section won’t hurt any on macOS, but also won’t improve speed as much as on Windows and Linux.—that on a large web page like this chapter our browser has slowed significantly from the previous chapter.
 That’s because text layout, and specifically the part where you measure each word, is quite slow.You can profile Python programs by replacing your python3 command with python3 -m cProfile.
 Look for the lines corresponding to the measure and metrics calls to see how much time is spent measuring text.

 Caching is such a good idea that most text libraries already implement it, typically caching text measurements in each Font object.
 But since our text method creates a new Font object for each word, the caching is ineffective.
 To make caching work, we need to reuse Font objects when possible instead of making new ones.